USS Seadragon (SSN-584): Operational history

 During the first half of 1963, Seadragon participated in local operations and conducted her second WestPac cruise.
 On 8 July, she entered the Pearl Harbor Naval Shipyard for her first refueling and overhaul.
 In late May 1964, she resumed operations in the Hawaiian area.
 Torpedo evaluations off the Washington coast followed; and, on 10 August 1964, Seadragon sailed west in response to the Gulf of Tonkin incident.
 During September and October, she operated out of Subic Bay; then, after a call at Hong Kong continued on to Okinawa and Japan to conduct public relations cruises and to participate in further Seventh Fleet exercises.

 On 27 October 1964, Seadragon became the first nuclear powered vessel to visit Hong Kong.
 This was followed shortly by an historic entry into Japanese waters and a port visit to Sasebo, Japan, on 12 November 1964.
 The visit was protested by China and the Soviet Union; the Soviets in particular warned that the visit would eventually lead to the introduction of nuclear weapons to Japan and alter the security status quo in East Asia.
 On 4 March 1965, she returned to Pearl Harbor.
 Again, in the fall of 1966 and early 1967, Seadragon became the first SSN to visit Yokosuka, Japan.
 She was the first nuclear powered vessel the Japanese government permitted to enter her home waters.
 This achievement has since often been compared with Commodore PERRY's first expedition to Japan in 1853 as an achievement in international diplomacy.
 Seadragon was the first SSN to visit Hobart, Australia in January 1983.
 In twenty-four years of active service, Seadragon steamed over 200,000 miles, dove and surfaced 1800 times, made thirteen deployments to the Western Pacific, and conducted four under ice operations.
 Seadragon was awarded the Navy Unit Commendation and the Meritorious Unit Commendation.
 The ship was overhauled three times, refueling at each overhaul.
 Pearl Harbor Naval Shipyard was her home for all the overhauls and performed the inactivation commencing 1 October 1983.
 Puget Sound Naval Shipyard, which she visited on occasional trips to the North Polar region, performed the recycling.

 Decommissioning

 Decommissioned on 12 June 1984 and stricken from the Naval Vessel Register on 30 April 1986, ex-Seadragon entered the Navy's Nuclear-Powered Ship-Submarine Recycling Program on 1 October 1994.
 On 18 September 1995, Seadragon ceased to exist.
-Seadragon was decommissioned after only 24 and a half years of commissioned service – five and a half years less than the normal 30 year service life for U.S. Navy submarines.
+Seadragon was decommissioned after only 24 1/2 years of commissioned service – five and a half years less than the normal 30 year service life for U.S. Navy submarines.